 Number of Keys on a Gaming Keyboard

 The other major issue to consider when selecting a gaming keyboard is the size, and this will largely be determined by the number of keys on the keyboard.
-A full-size keyboard will have somewhere between 104 and 108 keys, depending on region.
-This will include the standard QWERTY keys, directional keys and a dedicated number pad, and a standard full-size keyboard is the most popular option for most esports players.
+A full-size keyboard will have somewhere between 104 and 108 keys, depending on the region.
+This will include the standard QWERTY keys, directional keys, and a dedicated number pad, and a standard full-size keyboard is the most popular option for most esports players.

 However, some gamers do prefer a smaller keyboard and the most popular option here is a “tenkeyless” keyboard, which will feature all of the standard keys, with the exception of the 10 keys on the dedicated number pad.
 This can help to reduce the distance between the main QWERTY keys and your mouse, which some people do find beneficial.